huntergregory/Slogo_Turtles/doc/DESIGN_PLAN.md

     // Add variable to environment variable list void addVariable();

-    // Update the state of the turtle void updateDisplay();
+    // Update the state of the turtleView void updateDisplay();

     // Set the background color